 This is a more complex question than many may realize.

 In history, art of all kinds, including the literary kinds, tends to swing between a classical trend and a romantic trend.
 The classical trend wants to make art realistic, while the romantic trend wants to make art fantastical.
-Neither of these are wrong in themselves; they are simply different corners of a broad, happy field we like to call "artistic distance."
+Neither of these is wrong in itself; each is simply a particular corner of a broad, happy field we like to call "artistic distance."

-Artistic distance is the gap between ordinary being, and the imitation of being we call art.
+Artistic distance is the gap between ordinary being, and that imitation of being we call art.

 Modern realistic conversational poetry is at the extreme end of a classical trend.
 It nearly wiped out the "artistic distance" between poetry and the most mundane speech.
 Something similar can be said for what Michael Chabon calls "plotless, quotidian, moment-of-revelation stories."
 They strive to be indistinguishable from a well-written memoir in terms of the reader's experience.

-Postmodern incomprehensible poetry was an extreme reaction to that sort of trend.
+Postmodern incomprehensible poetry (like abstract painting) was an extreme reaction to that sort of trend.
 This reaction widened the "artistic distance" so much that art and being completely lost relationship to one another, except in the most speculative theorizing.

 When this happened, abstract poetry snuck up on reality from the backside, and became "pastiche poems" (like "found art") - an art form that is literally all selection and no imitation; which allows no observable distinction between art and reality.